Facts about silver

-Silver salts in aqueous solution produce a curdy white precipitate of AgCl with chlorine ion, the precipitate insoluble in nitric acid but readily dissolved in aqueous ammonia.
+Silver salts in an aqueous solution produce a curdy white precipitate of AgCl with chlorine ion, the precipitate insoluble in nitric acid but readily dissolved in aqueous ammonia.
 Silver ion also forms a red precipice (Ag2CrO4) with potassium dichromate solution which is insoluble in acetic acid.
 All the silver compounds produce a lustrous white malleable bed on heating with sodium carbonate on charcoal, the bead may be dissolved in nitric acid and tested with hydrogen chloride (HCl).

 In learning chemistry or chemical science, silver may be estimated gravimetrically as chloride or by electrodeposition (coulometer), volumetrically, it is determined by titration with a standard solution of sodium chloride ammonium thiocyanate.
 In Mohrs’s method, a known volume of standard sodium chloride solution triturated with AgNO3 solution using potassium chromate as an indicator.
 In Volhard’s method, the silver nitrate (AgNO3) is triturated by standard potassium or ammonium thiocyanate using ferric alum as an indicator, the Ag+ ion forms a white precipitate of AgSCN but when the concentration falls below the solubility, the blood-red color of thiocyanate ions produce with ferric ion.